-Guterres: World risks crossing point of no return on climate13/09/2018 - by the Climate Centre
+Guterres: World risks crossing point of no return on climate

 UN Secretary-General António Guterres this week warned the world risks “missing the point where we can avoid runaway climate change”, with disastrous consequences for people across the planet and the natural systems that sustain them.